Using the Windows Dev Center dashboard

 The Windows Dev Center dashboard lets you manage and submit all of your apps for Windows devices in one place.

 You must have a developer account in order to access the Windows Dev Center dashboard.

 Add-ons (in-app products) are managed independently of your app's submission.
 This brings you greater flexibility and the ability to make changes independently.
-For more info, see Add-on submissions.